Gallipolis, Ohio: Education

 There are four schools within the village.
 The public schools in the city limits are Gallia Academy Middle School and Washington Elementary, both of which belong to the Gallipolis City Schools.
 The public school district also controls Gallia Academy High School, Green Elementary and Rio Grande Elementary, which are located outside the village limits.

 The noted scientist Edward Alexander Bouchet, the first African American to earn a doctorate from an American university, served as principal of the village's Lincoln High School from 1908 to 1913.
+Educator and amateur mycologist Miron Elisha Hard served as principal from 1873 to 1875.

 On November 8, 2005, a bond issue was passed, allowing for both the construction of a new high school and the renovation of the three public elementary schools.
 The new Gallia Academy High School, which was completed in the summer of 2009, is located at 2855 Centenary Road, a few miles outside the village limits.

 In addition there is a private school: Ohio Valley Christian School, which includes both elementary and secondary grades.

 The village is served by the Dr. Samuel L. Bossard Memorial Library, the county's only public lending library.